crowdlingo/course/src/speaking/teachers.md

 ## Vocabulary

 <vocab-list>
+- background
+  - understate the importance or quality of
+- favourite
+  - appealing to the general public
+- encourage
+  - contribute to the progress or growth of
+- gymnastics
+  - a sport that involves exercises intended to display strength and balance and agility
+- understand
+  - know and comprehend the nature or meaning of
-- motivate
+- remember
-  - give an incentive for action
+  - recall knowledge from memory
 - influential
   - having or exercising influence or power
-- difficult
-  - not easy
-- encourage
-  - contribute to the progress or growth of
-- background
-  - understate the importance or quality of
-- enthusiasm
-  - a feeling of excitement

 <!-- blank -->